 Sou Fujimoto is a Japanese architect who established his practice, Sou Fujimoto Architects, in 2000.
-Graduated from the Department of Architecture, Faculty of Engineering at Tokyo University, Sou Fujimoto Architects, now has ofﬁces in Tokyo and Paris.
+Graduating from the Department of Architecture, Faculty of Engineering at Tokyo University, Sou Fujimoto Architects now has ofﬁces in Tokyo and Paris.
 Among his recent renowned projects is his winning design of Montpellier city council’s Folie Richter competition in 2013, L’Arbre Blanc.

 Additionally, he won several international competitions in 2015, 2017, and 2018.
 In Japan, he was selected as the Master Architect for Tsuda University Kodaira Campus Master Plan development in 2019.
 In 2020, he was chosen as the Expo site design producer for the 2025 Japan International Exposition (Osaka/Kansai Expo).
 In 2021, he won the Design Proposal for Oita Airport Sea Access Passenger Terminal.
 His most notable works include “Serpentine Gallery Pavilion 2013” (2013), “House NA” (2011), “Musashino Art University Museum & Library” (2010), and “House N” (2008).

 Works from Sou Fujimoto

 - Design Extras interview with Sou Fujimoto at magyarzenehaza.com